 6. Protection & Coexistence: A Working Proposal to Protect Decentralized Economies

 - Collusion Resistant and Tamper Proof Consensus Governance to avoid the illustrated value extraction attacks at both the platform and application layer.
 This proposal is also foundational for the other proposals to be really secure;

-Programmatic Value Recourse: Equitable Asset Participation that establishes built-in value reciprocity limiting value extraction either unintentionally or maliciously through collusion attacks;
+- Programmatic Value Recourse: Equitable Asset Participation that establishes built-in value reciprocity limiting value extraction either unintentionally or maliciously through collusion attacks;

-Semi-Programmatic Monetary and Fiscal Token Policy to avoid liquidity value extractions attacks and enable to enhance network effects as a secondary benefit when certain fiscal and/or monetary conditions in the DAO are met;
+- Semi-Programmatic Monetary and Fiscal Token Policy to avoid liquidity value extractions attacks and enable to enhance network effects as a secondary benefit when certain fiscal and/or monetary conditions in the DAO are met;

 - Decentralized Exchanges to prevent value extraction through arbitrage stemming from information asymmetry and access restrictions to trading facilities and other means by requiring trading collateral and trading stakes.

 6.1.
 Proposal 1: Collusion Resistant and Tamper Proof Consensus Governance

 - All consensus processes should utilize a proof-of-(resource)-stake algorithm24 utilizing Blockchain tokens defined at both the protocol layer, such as Bitcoin, and at the application layer, such as an ICO token.
 Proof-of-(resource)-stake is recommended to avoid the energy waste of PoW and making consensus processes more easily implementable and scalable across a large participant group without significant compute requirements;

-Tokens are earned through rewards (new tokens) and fees charged by participants that provide utility services to a DAO.
+- Tokens are earned through rewards (new tokens) and fees charged by participants that provide utility services to a DAO.
 Minimal fees should be defined in a schedule per utility service.
 The fee schedule is governed by consensus of all actors participating in utility services and should be dynamic.
 A Utility Service is a consensus governed service such as Block validation provided by a set of staked ecosystem participants running a consensus algorithm either at the protocol or application layer;

-Participants can pool tokens to become a staked validator in a consensus protocol: One validation node with multiple pooled stakeholders is, therefore, possible;
+- Participants can pool tokens to become a staked validator in a consensus protocol: One validation node with multiple pooled stakeholders is, therefore, possible;

-Proof-of-(Resource)-Stake consensus algorithms should have a mathematical proof of security;
+- Proof-of-(Resource)-Stake consensus algorithms should have a mathematical proof of security;

-The nominal token value of the reward for a unit of a utility service, such as a Block, is determined through consensus of the ecosystem initiating actors and is recorded within a Blockchain.
+- The nominal token value of the reward for a unit of a utility service, such as a Block, is determined through consensus of the ecosystem initiating actors and is recorded within a Blockchain.
 Subsequent changes require a p-majority agreement of ecosystem participants where p > 50%.
 The reward should be dynamic such that it maintains a rate of return as has been agreed upon by the utility service participants through consensus, irrespective of the number of participants in a given consensus round;

-Non-utility services including governance processes requiring external validation should follow a simplified model of staked validators etc., as described in Model Assumption 16 in (Freund 2018).
+- Non-utility services including governance processes requiring external validation should follow a simplified model of staked validators etc., as described in Model Assumption 16 in (Freund 2018).

 6.1.1 Attack Vectors & Mitigations